swatakit/Mapviz-Leaflets/README.md

 # Geography Visualization with Javascript - leaflets and mapbox

 Ready-to-use geo visualization tool.
-You are welcome to utilise the tool with other country geojson files
+You are welcome to utilize the tool with other country geojson files.
+Please see the instruction in the provided jupyter botebook

 ### Requirements